 [Fig. 2] Track map of the 2, 3, 4, and 5 lines with emphasis on the South Bronx and Harlem.
 Source: vanshnookenraggen.

-[Fig. 3] Snippet of vanshnookenraggen’s track map showing the East 180th Street station and surrounding areas.
+[Fig. 3] Snippet of vanshnookenraggen’s track map showing the East 180th Street station and points of conflict between 2 and 5 trains.

 The last trouble spot is East 180th Street.
-During rush hours, express 5 trains from the Dyre Avenue branch must cross over the local tracks to reach the center express track at East 180th Street.
+During rush hours, 5 express trains from the Dyre Avenue branch must cross over the local tracks to reach the center express track at East 180th Street.
 The rush-hour 5 train split between Nereid Avenue and Dyre Avenue also contributes to delays and, for Dyre Avenue branch riders, infrequent rush hour service.
+While recent improvements allow some trains to use modified yard leads to avoid choke points, merging issues remain.

 There are several possible ways to resolve these issues.